mohammad-jafari-79/mohammad-jafari-79/README.md

 <img src="./github-banner.png" alt ="banner that says Mohammad Jafari - software engineer">

 ## Education
-I'm recently graduated with a bachelor's degree in computer engineering from <a href="https://ub.ac.ir/">bojnord Univercity</a>.
-I am currently studying software engineering at the master's level at <a href="https://imamreza.ac.ir/">Imam Reza University</a> located in Mashhad.
-I am interested in web development.
-I put a series of small projects and exercises I did during my undergraduate course on GitHub.
-Some of these exercises and projects are related to website design using HTML, CSS, SASS, BOOTSTRAP, JAVASCRIPT and JQUERY, and some focus more on JAVASCRIPT topics, and a few of these projects use PHP and AJAX.
+I've recently graduated with a Bachelor's degree in Computer Engineering from <a href="https://ub.ac.ir/">University of Bojnurd</> and I am currently studying master of software engineering at <a href="https://imamreza.ac.ir/">Imam Reza International University</> located in Mashhad.
+Currently, my GitHub profile includes some of my academic projects and exercises.
+As I am mainly interested in web development, some of these exercises and projects are related to website design using HTML, CSS, Sass, Bootstrap, JavaScript and jQuery, some of them have a deeper focus on JavaScript topics, and a few of them include PHP and AJAX.

 ## Skills and Experience
 ### FRONT END